-CA 112 Introduction to the Culinary Arts 10 Credits
+CA 112 Introduction to the Culinary Principles

-Provides an introduction to the hospitality and culinary arts profession through the history, terminology and current career options.
-Classical knife skills are practiced and produced along with basic butchery of meats and seafood.
-Learn the techniques of classical and contemporary soups, stocks, mother sauces and their derivatives.
-Roux based sauces, emulsions, purees, stock preparations and a variety of soups.
+Develop basic skills and apply the principles of food safety and sanitation.
+Classical knife skills are practiced along with basic techniques for butchery of meats and seafood.
+Learn the techniques and derivatives of classical and contemporary soups, stocks, and sauces.
+Explore the basics of vegetable, starch, and egg cookery.
 Prerequisite: Instructor permission.